 - Corn husks

-Whether you prefer your coffee in the morning or enjoy a nice cup of decaf with your dessert after a holiday dinner, keep those coffee grounds away from your garbage disposal.
+Whether you prefer your coffee in the morning or enjoy a nice cup of decaf with your dessert after a holiday dinner, you should never dump your coffee grounds down the garbage disposal.
 When coffee grounds are mixed with water, a sludgy texture is created and can cause a serious blockage in your drain lines.

-Believe it or not, potato skins are one of the worst things you can put down your garbage disposal because they cause clogs and can also cause an obstruction in your disposal’s impeller.
+You absolutely cannot put potato peels in the garbage disposal.
+Potato skins are one of the worst things you can put down your garbage disposal because they cause clogs and can also cause an obstruction in your disposal’s impeller.
 The same applies to turkey skin and banana peels.

 Pits and Seeds